dixithsnaik/IdeaVault/README.md

-# Note App
+# IdeaVault

-Welcome to the Note App repository.
-This document will guide you through the features, installation process, and other details of the Note App.
+Welcome to the IdeaVault repository.
+This document will guide you through the features, installation process, and other details of the IdeaVault.

 ## Table of Contents